The estimates in this release are based on annual average data from the Current

 the report would include only one family (the householder's or primary family), not two.

-Families include those with and without children under 18 years.
+Families include those with and without children under age 18.
 Families are further categorized

 --Married-couple families refer to opposite-sex married couples residing together and any